JakeJing/jakejing.github.io/_pages/about.md

   - /about.html
 ---

-I have finished my PhD at the Department of Comparative Language Science, University of Zürich, with a background of **evolutionary linguistics** and **linguistic typology**.
-Now I am working as a postdoc researcher at the Department of Linguistics and Philology, Uppsala University.
+I am currently a visiting researcher at the Department of Linguistics and Philology, Uppsala University.
+Before that, I got my PhD at the Department of Comparative Language Science, University of Zürich, with a background of **evolutionary linguistics** and **linguistic typology**.
 My research focuses on exploring the structural rules and evolutionary trends of word orders from two perspectives:

 1. comparing the observed results from large annotated corpora against various random baselines;
 1. modelling the evolution of typological traits in the histories of language families via phylogenetic inference.